unisonweb/unison/unison-src/transcripts/alias-many.md

 List.adjacentPairs : [a] -> [(a, a)]
 List.adjacentPairs as =
   go xs acc =
-    case xs of
+      match xs with
       [x, y] ++ t -> go t (acc :+ (x, y))
       _ -> acc
   go as []

 List.all : (a -> Boolean) -> [a] -> Boolean
 List.all p xs =
-  case xs of
+  match xs with
     [] -> true
     x +: xs -> (p x) && (List.all p xs)

 List.any : (a -> Boolean) -> [a] -> Boolean
 List.any p xs =
-  case xs of
+  match xs with
     [] -> false
     x +: xs -> (p x) || (List.any p xs)

 List.chunk : Nat -> [a] -> [[a]]
 List.chunk n as =
   go acc rest =
-    case splitAt n rest of
+    match splitAt n rest with
       (c, []) -> acc :+ c
       (c, cs) -> go (acc :+ c) cs
   go [] as